willGraham01/PiranhasHalfyord/plot/scenes/01-market.md

 ## If the party does not know each other

 If the player characters do no know each other yet, have them explain what their character might be doing in the market square.

-Are they just passing through by chance?
+- Are they just passing through by chance?
-Are they shopping for a souvenir, keepsake, or particular item?
+- Are they shopping for a souvenir, keepsake, or particular item?
-Are they assisting the temple, or busking, etc.
+- Are they assisting the temple, or busking, etc.

 The players do not need to be together for the beginning of the adventure, but all need a reason to be drawn into the action.
 If possible, try to tie the start of the heist into the activity that one of the player characters is performing.
+For example, a character might be haggling with a shopkeeper and have their recently-purchased item swept up in the coming heist.

 ## The Heist